perrutquist/Zeros.jl/README.md

 Julia already has complex numbers, of course, but writing code to handle them makes a good example, since the special cases of real numbers (i.e. complex numbers with imaginary part equal to zero) and imaginary numbers (real part equal to zero) are common enough that we might want to create special types for them.

-However, if we use three different classes for real, imaginary and complex numbers, then we need nine different methods to handle every combination of arguments to binary operator.
+If we use three different classes for real, imaginary and complex numbers, then we need nine different methods to handle every combination of arguments to binary operator.
 (For example: real times imaginary, imaginary times complex, etc.) With the `Zero` type, we can define all of these at once.
-First we define the types:
+First we define the types and constructors:

 ```
 using Zeros